← Back to Home

 Figure 4.
 Overview of the proposed inertial-motion network based on iTransformer with 1D convolutional embedding and learnable position encoding.

-We first train and evaluate the model on the public RoNIN dataset [8], which contains large-scale human inertial trajectories.
-This stage is intended to verify whether the proposed architecture can learn meaningful motion information from IMU streams before moving to our self-collected setting.
-We compare against representative baselines and report ATE/RTE (lower is better):
+We train and evaluate the model on the public RoNIN dataset [9] as a proof-of-capability benchmark.
+RoNIN contains large-scale human inertial trajectories, and this stage is intended to verify whether the proposed architecture can learn meaningful motion information from IMU streams.
+We compare against representative baselines and report absolute trajectory error (ATE) and relative trajectory error (RTE) in meters (lower is better).
+This benchmark is independent of our robot-collected datasets; unless stated otherwise, all experiments below are trained and evaluated on our self-collected data only.

 RONIN-ResNet [9] CTIN [16] iMoT [17] DiffusionIMU [18] M2EIT [19] Ours